VIDEO: Grandma fights off clumsy carjackers in Chula Vista

 A woman fought off two would-be carjackers at at gas station in Chula Vista and it was all caught on camera.
 Matt Boone reports.

 CHULA VISTA, Calif.
-(KGTV) – Dramatic surveillance video captured a woman’s struggle with two men she says were trying to steal her car.
+(KGTV) - Dramatic surveillance video captured a woman's struggle with two men she said were trying to steal her car.

 When she told him she didn't have any, he lunged at her and grabbed her keys, she said.

-A second suspect came up from behind her as the first man attempted to unlock the driver’s side door with the key.
+A second man came up from behind her as the first man attempted to unlock the driver's side door with the key.

 That's when she decided to fight back.